ordinals/ord/docs/src/guides/inscriptions.md

 content, the higher the fee that the inscription transaction must pay.

 Inscription content is included in transaction witnesses, which receive the witness discount.
-To calculate the approximate fee, divide the content size by four and muliply by the fee rate.
+To calculate the approximate fee that in inscribe transaction will pay, divide the content size by four and muliply by the fee rate.

 Inscription transactions must be less than 400,000 weight units, or they will not be relayed by Bitcoin Core.
 One byte of inscription content costs one